-- 1. There is room for improvement in diet quality. - Consumption of healthy food groups such as nuts & seeds, high quality proteins, fruits, green leafy vegetables, and deep orange vegetables is low. - Consumption of starchy foods with low nutrient density (rice, potatoes) is high.. - Consumption of unhealthy food groups such as biscuits, sweets, and sugary tea/coffee is high. - Many individuals are at high risk of diet-related noncommunicable diseases given their reported diets. - 2.
-Most households purchase food from markets rather than producing it themselves, with retail shops being the most common source of food purchase.
+- 1. There is room for improvement in diet quality. - Consumption of healthy food groups such as whole grains, nuts & seeds, animal-source foods, fruits, and deep orange vegetables is low. - Consumption of unhealthy food groups such as refined grains/baked goods, biscuits, is high. - Consumption of starchy foods with low nutrient density (rice, potatoes) is high. - Compared to adults, adolescents are more likely to be at "high" diet related NCDs risk - 2.
+Most households purchase food from retail stores/markets rather than producing it themselves. - 3.
+Food purchases are typically from retail shops, followed by city markets.